wks-sumo-logic/sumologic-hcwrapper/readme.md

 Scripts and Functions:

-    1. hcwrapper.sh - This is the main script. you can run this with -h to see options The defaults will walk through all of the clients listed in the config file
+    1. checkup.sh - This is the main script. you can run this with -h to see options The defaults will walk through all of the clients listed in the config file

 To Do List: